alatnet/Lumberyard-Alternative-Audio-Gem/readme.md

 ## Requirements
 Usage of the gem requires that you have a companion audio library gem and audio playback gem.
-You can optinally add in a DSP library gem to apply DSP effects to either an audio source or playback.
+You can optionally add in a DSP library gem to apply DSP effects to either an audio source or playback.

 ## C++ Usage Example
 ```C++